 2. Indications:

-Vraylar: The recommended starting dose for Vraylar is 1.5 mg once daily, with a recommended dose range of 3 mg to 6 mg daily for schizophrenia and 3 mg to 6 mg or 6 mg to 12 mg for bipolar disorder.
+Doctors start Vraylar treatment with 1.5 mg taken once every day and the typical range is 3 mg to 6 mg for schizophrenia and 3 mg to 6 mg or 6 mg to 12 mg for bipolar disorder.

-Latuda: Latuda is typically initiated at a dose of 40 mg once daily with food, and the recommended dose range is 40 mg to 160 mg daily for schizophrenia and 20 mg to 120 mg daily for bipolar depression.
+Doctors usually start Latuda at 40 mg taken once daily with meals and patients should take 40 mg to 160 mg daily for schizophrenia and 20 mg to 120 mg daily for bipolar depression.

 5. Cost Considerations: